Animal cognition: Experimental evidence against animal cognition

-Although Wolfgang Köhler's experiments are often cited as providing support for the animal cognition hypothesis, his book is replete with counterexamples.
+Although Wolfgang Köhler's 1912-1920 experiments are often cited as providing support for the animal cognition hypothesis, his book is replete with counterexamples.
 For instance, he placed chimpanzees in a situation where they could only get bananas by removing a box.
 The chimpanzee, Köhler observed, "has special difficulty in solving such problems; he often draws into a situation the strangest and most distant tools, and adopts the most peculiar methods, rather than remove a simple obstacle which could be displaced with perfect ease".

 Daniel J. Povinelli and Timothy Eddy of the University of Louisiana showed that young chimpanzees, when given a choice between two food providers, were just as likely to beg food from a person who could see the begging gesture as from a person who could not, thereby raising the possibility that young chimpanzees do not understand that people see.

 Moty Nissani of Wayne State University trained Burmese logging elephants to lift a lid in order to retrieve food from a bucket.
 The lid was then placed on the ground alongside the bucket (where it no longer obstructed access to the food) while the treat was simultaneously placed inside the bucket.
 All elephants continued to toss the lid before retrieving the reward, thus suggesting that elephants do not grasp simple causal relationships.
+Because the critical manipulation followed pretraining on lid removal, the result may be open to alternative interpretations involving prior training or task structure rather than causal reasoning alone.
+More generally, animal problem-solving studies can be influenced by motivation, experience, and unintended human cueing.